 When you first enter the strange world of Don’t Starve, you find yourself in what looks like a normal chunk of wilderness populated by rabbits and birds, trees and bushes.
 Yet, the land you traverse quickly starts feeling a bit…off.
-As the game feels vaguely set in the nineteenth century (or thereabouts), it’s only appropriate that the ideas of a great 19th century figure, Sigmund Freud, seem to influence the design and the story, especially his concept of the “uncanny" that seems to permeate Don’t Starve.
-Without going too much into it, the uncanny is the idea of the familiar becoming unfamiliar, the experience of seeing something you recognize but feeling something off about it that makes it feel peculiar.
-Wilson’s experiences go from walking in a world that looks just like Earth to suddenly bumping into walking pigs that shout “I Kill Now!" and “You Go Smash," or suddenly seeing buffalo-looking animals that look almost normal yet not quite right.
+The game feels vaguely set in the nineteenth century (or thereabouts), so it’s only appropriate that the ideas of a great 19th century figure, Sigmund Freud, seem to influence the design and the story, especially his concept of the “uncanny" that seems to permeate Don’t Starve.
+Without going too much into it, the uncanny is the idea of the familiar becoming unfamiliar, the experience of seeing something recognizable but somehow off in a way that makes it unsettling.
+Wilson’s experiences go from walking in a world that looks just like ours to suddenly bumping into walking pigs that shout “I Kill Now!" and “You Go Smash," or suddenly seeing buffalo-looking animals that look almost normal yet not quite right.

 This pervasive weirdness makes the world of Don’t Starve very unique and gives it its own identity.
 And that’s before adding the giants, the cthulhu-like tentacles that pop out of the ground, the walking eyeballs, and so on, and all this weirdness appears even before your Sanity meter starts decreasing.
-Don’t Starve‘s Sanity meter adds another extra layer on top of the physical survival aspect as hanging around “evil" places for too long, eating monster meat, and other similar activities take a toll on your sanity, which results in hallucinations that include hazy, shapeless creatures floating nearby and various animals transforming into monstrous versions of themselves.
-I liked this aspect of the game as survival includes more than simply surviving physically; if you don’t protect your mind (by wearing a flower garland, for example), you will go crazy.
+Speaking of, Don’t Starve‘s Sanity meter adds another layer on top of the physical survival aspect, since hanging around “evil" places for too long, eating monster meat, and other similar activities take a toll on your sanity, a toll that manifests itself as hallucinations that include hazy, shapeless creatures floating nearby and various animals transforming into monstrous versions of themselves.
+I liked this aspect of the game because survival includes more than simply surviving physically; if you don’t protect your mind (by wearing a flower garland, for example), you will go crazy.